Muslims Lose Srebrenica Again _ This Time At The Ballot Box

 PODRAVNO, Bosnia-Herzegovina (AP) _ A year ago, Muslims lost Srebrenica to Serb military conquest.
 On Saturday, they lost it again _ this time at the ballot box.

-Fearing the worst if Muslims went home to vote in Srebrenica, international election officials decided they should cast ballots in the Serb village of Podravno, 12 miles to the south.
+Fearing the worst if Muslims who survived the conquest of Srebrenica went home to vote, international election officials decided they should cast ballots in the Serb village of Podravno, 12 miles to the south.

 But there was no place to vote.
 The village, devastated by Muslims in 1992, is nothing but a deserted jumble of wrecked houses.